catperez81/sac-collective/README.md

 # The Sacramento Collective

-This is an app that will help current and new Sacramento folks create collections of what's cool, like restaurants, coffee shops and shopping.
+This is an app that lets folks create curated collections of what's cool in Sacramento (coffee, food, shopping).
 They can follow eachother and upvote items they like.

 <strong>Link to app:</strong>
 https://sac-collective.herokuapp.com/index.html